Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Scientific inference with ML in four steps

-For the combined confidence interval we require a strong and unfortunately not testable assumption to be satisfied --- unbiasedness of the ML algorithm.
-Unbiasedness implies that, in expectation over training sets, the ML algorithm learns the optimal model, i.e. $m=\mathbb{E}_{\rv{D}}[\hat{m}]$.\footnote{Since unbiasedness is tied to a specific context, there is no conflict with the no-free-lunch theorems \citep{sterkenburg2021no}.} \nl \Cref{fig:cpdpConfidence} shows that for students with Portuguese grades between $8$ and $17$, Laura can be very confident in her model and the relationship it identifies between math and Portuguese grade.\footnote{We used resampling techniques to estimate the two variances.
-In real-data settings it is generally not possible to always sample new data for the model training and the evaluation.
-Although resampling may result in an underestimation of the variance, our goal here is simply to illustrate the process of quantifying uncertainty for a concrete IML method.} However, both for Portuguese grades below $8$ or above $17$, the true value might be far off from our estimated value using a given model, as we can see from the width of the confidence intervals.
-For these grade ranges, gathering more data may reduce Laura's uncertainty.
+For this combined confidence interval to be valid, the estimation of the property descriptions must be unbiased.
+While unbiasedness of the property description estimator and the ML algorithm\footnote{Unbiasedness of the algorithm means that, in expectation over training sets, the ML algorithm learns the optimal model, i.e. $m=\mathbb{E}_{\rv{D}}[\hat{m}]$.
+Since unbiasedness is context-specific, there is no conflict with the no-free-lunch theorems \citep{sterkenburg2021no}.} is sometimes sufficient to prove the unbiaseness of property descriptors \citep{Molnar2023relating}, there often is a tension between the bias-variance trade-off made to obtain global model fit versus the best estimate of the more localized property descriptions \citep{van2011targeted}.
+Fortunately, there exist various debiasing strategies using influence functions \citep{hines2022demystifying} like the targeted maximum likelihood update \citep{van2006targeted} or orthogonalization \citep{chernozhukov2018double}. \nl \Cref{fig:cpdpConfidence} shows that for students with Portuguese grades between $8$ and $17$, we can be very confident in our model and the relationship it identifies between math and Portuguese grade.\footnote{We used bootstrapping to estimate the two variances.
+In non-synthetic-data settings, it is generally not possible to always sample new data for the model training and the evaluation.
+Although bootstrapping may underestimate the variance, our goal here is simply to illustrate the process of quantifying uncertainty for a concrete IML method.} However, for Portuguese grades outside this range, the true value might be far off from our estimated value, as we can see from the width of the confidence intervals.
+For these grade ranges, gathering more data may reduce our uncertainty.